warmuuh/yaap/yaap/README.md

 ###Constructors
 The yaap/wire plugin will be called after the bean was created.
 That means, the constructor itself will not be affected by annotations.

-As a workaround, use a separate initialize-method (using the [init-facade](https://github.com/cujojs/wire/blob/master/docs/configure.md#init-methods) of wire).
+As a workaround, use a @PostConstruct-annotation together with the class-based @Autowired

 ##Express.js integration
 There are also out-of-the-box annotations included for creating webapps in a springMVC-like manner.